bamadesigner/bamadesigner-gatsby/src/content/services.md

 template: ""
 description: ""
 ---
-I am a freelance software engineer and consultant with a focus on online accessibility, Higher Education, Gatsby, and WordPress.
+I am a freelance software engineer and consultant with a focus on online accessibility, higher education, Gatsby, and WordPress.

 The majority of my work consists of online accessibility auditing and remediation and custom web development.
-I have been active in the Higher Education space since 2007.
+I have been active in the higher education space since 2007.

 While 100% of my time is currently under contract, I am taking smaller jobs.